 - RAM is the most limiting factor on the amount of tracks and plugins you can run at one time.
 64-bit software allows you to make the most of your RAM.
 At the time of writing, 8 GB of RAM is the minimum you will need for a decent recording system, 16 GB or more is better.

 - The more hard drive capacity you have, the longer you can record for.
-If you can, try to record to an internal hard drive, as external drives have slower read and write speeds and using them while recording can lead to crashes.
+If you can, try to record to an internal hard drive.
+This is because external drives have slower read and write speed.
+Using them while recording can lead to crashes.
 You can always move the project to an external drive later on when you need more space on your internal drives.
 Always back up your projects to external drives.
 There is nothing worse than losing all of your work because of a faulty drive.

-Regarding the question of whether to get a Mac or PC, go with the platform you are most comfortable with, it doesn’t make a lot of difference.
+You may be asking whether to get a Mac or PC.
+Go with the platform you are most comfortable with as it doesn’t make a lot of difference.
 As long as you take good care of your computer and make sure to run regular virus scans (yes, Macs can get viruses too), you’ll be fine.

 The next thing you’ll need to decide when getting into computer recording is what Digital Audio Workstation or DAW to use.
 If you’re confused, don’t worry.
 DAW is just the technical term for recording software.
 If you have a Mac then you’ve already got a powerful piece of recording software on board with Garageband.
 However, don’t fret if you’re on PC.
 There are great free options like Ardour or Podium Free that come with all of the basic tools you’ll need to get started.
 If you want something with a bit more than just the basics, most DAWs have a free trial period in which to try them out.

 Here are some of the more popular DAWs with a brief explanation: